hellowhirl/java-basics/README.md

 Ideally our methods should be between 5 - 10 lines of code (no more than 20)

+Measures to take:

-- Extracting methods: group related code together
+- Extracting methods when there are groups of related code together
-- Reptiitve pattersn: refactor
+- Refactor repetitive patterns

+IntelliJ allows us to refactor method by highlighting related code and selecting:

+`Refactor -> Extract1 Method`

+- We will get prompted for name of method, parameters, and see preview